Own the Stack (So You Can Own Your Business)

 Audit and prioritise

 Map every tool your business uses, what data it holds, who uses it, and how it connects to other systems.
 Categorise each tool as core (consolidate), commodity (keep and connect via API), or redundant (eliminate).
 Most businesses are surprised by the total count: twenty to thirty active SaaS subscriptions is common for a 25-person company.
+Use the five-question framework above to classify each function.

-Build the core system
+Design the core system

 Migrate and validate

 Data needs to move from existing systems to the new platform without loss, duplication, or corruption.
 The safest approach is parallel running: keep old systems operational while the new system takes over, validating data consistency at each step.
+Set clear criteria for when the old system can be retired (e.g. "all invoices for the past 90 days match between old and new systems").

 Iterate and extend